Lillias White: Career

-Theater
+Theatre

-White is a Brooklyn, New York native who made her Broadway debut in Barnum in 1981.
-She understudied the role of Effie in the original 1981 production of Dreamgirls and played the part in the 1987 revival, for which she won the Drama League Award for Best Actress in a Musical.
+White is a Brooklyn, New York native, who made her Broadway debut in Barnum in 1981.
+She understudied the role of Effie in the original 1981 production of Dreamgirls, and played the part in the 1987 revival, for which she won the Drama League Award for Best Actress in a Musical.

+One of her first professional jobs was playing Dorothy in a national tour of The Wiz.

-White has also appeared on Broadway in Cats, Carrie, Once on This Island, How to Succeed in Business Without Really Trying, Chicago, and Fela!.
+White has also appeared on Broadway as Grizabella in Cats, Asaka in Once on This Island, Miss Jones in How to Succeed in Business Without Really Trying, and Matron "Mama" Morton in Chicago, as well as appearing in Carrie and Fela!.
 For her role in Cy Coleman's The Life, she won the Tony, Drama Desk, and Outer Critics Circle Awards for her portrayal of a world-weary, no-nonsense, streetwise hooker named Sonja.
 Off-Broadway White has performed in the Public Theater production of the William Finn musical Romance in Hard Times (1989), for which she won the Obie Award, Dinah Was (1998) at the Gramercy Theatre as singer Dinah Washington, and the Second Stage Theatre production of Regina Taylor's musical Crowns (2002), for which she and the cast won the AUDELCO Award, Outstanding Ensemble Performance.
 In 2014, White appeared Off-Broadway in the Primary Stages production of the play While I Yet Live by Billy Porter.
 In 2015, White starred with Scott Wakefield Off-Broadway in the York Theatre Company's World premiere of Alan Govenar's musical Texas in Paris.

 White, André De Shields, Stefanie Powers, and Georgia Engel appeared in the new musical Gotta Dance, directed and choreographed by Jerry Mitchell, which began performances on December 13, 2015, at Chicago's Bank of America Theatre, and ran through January 17, 2016.

-In August 2022, it was announced that White would play the role of Hermes in the Broadway musical Hadestown beginning on September 13, 2022.
-She is the first woman to play the role.
+In August 2022, White was announced to be playing the role of Hermes in the Broadway musical Hadestown beginning on September 13, 2022.
+She was the first woman to play the role.
+Her final performance was on 17 March 2024.
+On October 22 of that same year, she returned to the role for a temporary engagement that's set to last until February 2025.

 Controversy

 During a performance of Hadestown on October 12, 2022, White twice reprimanded an audience member from the stage for recording the production.
 White was unaware that this audience member was not recording, and was in fact using a captioning device because she was disabled and needed it to understand the dialogue of the musical.
 The theatre and production issued official apologies, affirmed their future commitments to accessibility, and offered a complimentary ticket to the audience member to make up for the incident.
-White refused to apologize for the incident herself, while the audience member took to social media to urge users to stop harassing White, as the actress's social media profiles had been deluged with ageist and racist insults in response to the incident.
+White did not comment on the incident herself.
+The audience member took to social media to urge users to stop harassing White, as the actress's social media profiles had been deluged with ageist and racist insults in response to the incident.